 Writing for your reader

-Every writer would like to emulate the success of Stephen King, J. K. Rowling, Dan Brown or my favourite, Douglas Adams.
+Every writer would like to emulate the success of Stephen King, J. K. Rowling, Dan Brown, or my favorite, Douglas Adams.

 But they are in an elite group of writers who possess that very special something else in their words.

 There are thousands of authors.
 Some you read, some you like to read.
 Some you love reading.
-And then there a the very few who writes books that you just can’t put down.
+And then there the very few who write books that you just can’t put down.

 Reading is the key to learning how to write well.
 Read, and read to learn.